Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `itemData`

-Gets or sets the attached itemData for this reference.
-If set to nil, the item data will be unhooked but not deleted.
+Gets or sets the attached `itemData` for this reference.
+If set to `nil`, the item data will be unhooked but not deleted.

 **Returns**: